Performing a Projection Based Wavefunction-in-DFT Embedding Study

 import qrunch as qc

-This code snippet loads the python packages we need. import qrunch as qc loads the public and stable API.
-This is the only import you need for most tasks, and the only one that is guaranteed to be supported across versions.
-In addition, we use matplotlib, numpy, time, logging, and Path.
+This code snippet loads the python packages we need.
+The public and stable Kvantify Qrunch API is loaded as import qrunch as qc.
+This is the only import you need for most tasks, and the only one that is guaranteed to be supported across minor versions.
+In addition, we use matplotlib, numpy, time, logging, and Path (from pathlib.

 In this example, we import time to measure the execution time of different parts of the code, and logging to provide informative messages during execution.